-Knowing the tactics of solving crossword isn’t an easy task, but learning to construct puzzles is way more challenging.
+Knowing the tactics of solving interesting brain games for adults like crossword isn’t an easy task, but learning to construct puzzles is way more challenging.

 Crossword constructors are the ones who design puzzles, give life to them, nurture them and introduce them to the world.